How Do I Apply

 When can I expect a decision on my application?

-The typical processing time is four to six weeks once all required documents are in the possession of the admissions team.
-If you have any questions about your application, visit I’ve applied page for information about required documents.
+Undergraduate applications are typically assessed within six weeks, once all required documents are received by the admissions team.
+If you have any questions about your application, visit I’ve Applied page for information about required documents.

 College/University Transfer Students